ebuchman/blog/content/posts/mmt.md

 In the book, monetary sovereignty itself seems to be largely taken for granted;
 it does not seem to question how monetary sovereignty is acquired or lost.
-As Bob Murphy's scathing critique of The Deficit Myth points out, the prescriptions of MMT money-printing are a surefire way to betray the trust that monetary sovereignty implies, and perhaps to lose it altogether (eg. when inflation ultimately forces you to borrow in someone else's money to afford imports).
+As Bob Murphy's [scathing critique of The Deficit Myth][Murphy Review] points out, the prescriptions of MMT money-printing are a surefire way to betray the trust that monetary sovereignty implies, and perhaps to lose it altogether (eg. when inflation ultimately forces you to borrow in someone else's money to afford imports).